 That wraps up our discussion on how to get better at Valorant.
 Honing your senses in other games may require effort, but it’s worth the early lead when the game is live!
 Got other insights to share about preparing for Riot’s new game?
 Let us know in the comments section.

-Once there are professional matches to watch and even to bet on we suggest to watch the pro players play the game to learn even more.
+Once there are professional matches to watch and even to bet on we suggest watching the pro players play the game to learn even more.